1023LLC/Rick-Morty-js-Web-App/README.md

 ```
 As I user:
 - I can view all Rick& Morty Sitcom characters.
-- I can serach for characters on the show.
+- I can search for characters on the show.
 - I can be able to view how many episodes the characters appeared on.
 ```